The magnitude of categories of texts enriched by language models: Obtaining enriched categories from an LM

 More explicitly, given objects $x,y$ of $\mathsf{L}$, there is a morphism $x \to y$ whenever $x\leq y$ as elements of $(A\cup\{\bot, \dagger\})^*$, that is, if $x$ is a prefix of $y$.
 We refer to an object of the form $\bot a$ as an \emph{unfinished text} and to an object of the form $\bot a \dagger$ as a \emph{finished text}.
 For any non-identity morphism $x\to y$, the prefix $x$ is necessarily an unfinished text, whereas $y$ can be finished or unfinished.
 Observe that $\mathsf{L}$ has an initial object,\footnote{By this point, the reader may have wondered why $\dagger$ is used as the end-of-sentence symbol instead of $\top$, given our use of $\bot$ for the beginning-of-sentence symbol.
 To start, the category $\mathsf{L}$ does not have a terminal object, so we wish to avoid using notation that suggests otherwise.
-Further, one might think of the end-of-sentence token as the state which ``kills'' the generation of a string, hence a dagger.} which is $\bot$, and also that it has a natural ``grading,'' in the sense that it has a height function given by the length $|x|$ of strings $x$.
+Further, one might think of the end-of-sentence token as the state which ``kills'' the generation of a string, hence a dagger.} which is $\bot$, and also that it has a natural ``grading'' given by the length $|x|$ of strings $x$.
+We remark that $|\bot|=1$.